 However, don’t fret if circumstances dictate that your child has to study in various locations—this may have a positive impact on recall, as your child is not reliant on learning “comfort zones.”

-Try SQ4R You’ll find this learning strategy recommended on various sites with slight variations, but SQ4R generally stands for Survey, Question, Read, Recite, Reflect, and Review.
-With this strategy, a step-by-step guide to reading a textbook is mapped out for a child.
+You’ll find this learning strategy recommended on various sites with slight variations, but SQ4R generally stands for Survey, Question, Read, Recite, Reflect, and Review.
+Use this as a step-by-step guide to reading a textbook.
 Although it’s most useful for older children, it’s also an appropriate method to introduce to primary schoolchildren, to lay the foundations for independent learning.